calizarr/resume/docs/index.md

         * Developed, documented, maintained, and tested pipelines for analyzing high throughput sequencing and imaging data
         * Analytics, Data Management, and Development for the [Brachypodium ENCODE Project][encode] and the [EPSCoR Project][EPSCoR]
         * Coordinated with Bioinformatics Core Director for computational resource management
-        * Performed with data analysis on a routine basis
+        * Performed data analysis on a routine basis

 ## Public Projects ##